WeOne Aviation Academy

 Comparison with CBSE & Full Details (2025)

 ICSE stands for Indian Certificate of Secondary Education.
-It is an examination conducted by the Council for the Indian School Certificate Examinations (CISCE) for students of Class 10. its Primary Know As Best Board in india Than Any other Board.
-Its Simply Consider As a Hard Board Than Other Board Because its Syllabus is so Deeply.
+It is an examination conducted by the Council for the Indian School Certificate Examinations (CISCE) for students of Class 10.
+It is primarily known as one of the Best Boards in India.
+It is simply considered a Hard Board compared to others because its Syllabus is very deep.
 This exam is held by a group called the CISCE (Council for the Indian School Certificate Examinations).

 ICSE Full Form

-The Full Form of ICSE is Indian Certificate of Secondary Education And Full Name is Council for the Indian School Certificate Examinations.
+The Full Form of ICSE is Indian Certificate of Secondary Education and the Full Name of the conducting body is Council for the Indian School Certificate Examinations.
 The Headquarter of ICSE is New Delhi.

 About CISCE – The Council Behind ICSE